deadmann/AspNet.Identity.MongoDB/README.md

 AspNet.Identity.MongoDB
 =======================

+Forked from: steentottrup/AspNet.Identity.MongoDB
+Bellow are the authors note:

 An updated version of an ASP.NET Identity provider using MongoDB for storage.
 This started out as a fork on the original project [MongoDB.AspNet.Identity by InspectorIT](https://github.com/InspectorIT/MongoDB.AspNet.Identity), but it seems the author has abandoned the project, so I've decided to create my own repository.

 [![Build status](https://ci.appveyor.com/api/projects/status/1knmbosmm45mdr48/branch/master?svg=true)](https://ci.appveyor.com/project/SteenTttrup/aspnet-identity-mongodb/branch/master)